 Can Landlords Charge a Pet Deposit?

-Yes, the security deposit laws and New Mexico Landlord-Tenant laws do not cover pet deposits.
+Yes, the New Mexico’s security deposit laws and New Mexico Landlord-Tenant laws do not cover pet deposits.
 But while there is a limit on how much a property owner can charge tenants as the deposit.
 No limit exists for pet deposits.
 So, a New Mexico landlord has the right to ask for an additional pet deposit from their tenant.
-Make sure to include this fee in the rental agreement to avoid confusion with tenants.
+Make sure to include this fee in the lease agreement to avoid confusion with tenants.

 New Mexico tenants must pay this deposit on top of the security deposit if they wish to live in the unit with an animal.
 The pet deposit is used to cover extra costs that might occur with animal damages.
 This needs to be signed in the rental agreement.